 6. High Cable Row/Face Pull

-The face pull is one of my favorite posture enhancing exercises.
-It works the muscles through the back of your shoulders and middle of your back, which are responsible to a large extent, for keeping your upper back in an optimal position.
+The face pull is a favorite posture-enhancing exercise on the late pulldown machine.
+The exercise uses the double-ended rope and works the muscles through the back of your shoulders and the middle of your back.
+Deltoids, rhomboids, and abdominal muscles all get a workout.
+The muscles targeted by the face pull are responsible for keeping your upper back in an optimal position.

 Doing this exercise helps draw your shoulders back, counteracting the downsides of doing regular push exercises.
 As this is a standing exercise, your core also gets a workout from having to stabilize your body.